rei/rei-cedar-docs/docs/release-notes/spring-2020/README.md

 ## New Features

+### New Component: CdrTable

+We have added a component for tables.
+This component is more generic than the existing data table (which has been moved to fed components).
+See the [CdrTable docs](../../components/table/) for more details and examples

 ### CdrButton Icon-Only Variant

 We have added a new variant to CdrButton that allows you to render an icon-only button that has a background and border in order to make icon-only buttons more visible.
 See the [CdrButton docs](../../components/buttons/#icon-only-with-background) for more details